OXY2DEV/markview.nvim/Extra modules.md

 require("markview.extras.editor").setup();
 ```

-You will get access to the `:Code` command.
+You will get access to the `:Editor` command.
 It has the following sub-commands,

 - `create`
   Create a code block under the cursor.